All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 Your doctor might ask questions such as:

-- Have you had pressure sores in the past?
+Have you had pressure ulcer in the past?

-- A neurosurgeon, orthopedic surgeon or plastic surgeon
+A neurosurgeon, vascular surgeon, orthopedic surgeon or plastic surgeon

 The first step in treating a bedsore is reducing the pressure and friction that caused it.
 Strategies include:

-- Repositioning.
-If you have a pressure sore, turn and change your position often.
+Repositioning.
+If you have a bedsore, turn and change your position often.
 How often you reposition depends on your condition and the quality of the surface you are on.
-Generally if you use a wheelchair, try shifting your weight every 15 minutes or so and change positions every hour.
-If you're in a bed, change positions every two hours.

 Cleaning and dressing wounds